 It all comes down to two reasons.
-The first is your residential freezer, which is less effective at maintaining food safety than a commercial refrigerator.
+The first is your residential freezer is less effective at maintaining food safety than a commercial refrigerator.
 Residential freezers lack the compressors, and insulation of commercial freezers, typically resulting in additional defrosting cycles, impacting the temperature consistency of meat.
 After 3 months, you’ll see the quality of the meat slowly begin to degrade.

 Second, when steaks are frozen for an extended period of time it can impact the cell membranes, which primarily affect the muscle fibers that give meat its structure.
 Leaving steaks too long in the freezer can cause a mushy temperature.

 Commercial freezers are built specifically to handle larger quantities of frozen food, and maintain an accurate overall temperature on the inside.
 They are far safer than residential freezers because they have multiple sensors and alarms to safely maintain temperature control 24/7, and will alert you when the freezer doors are left open, as well as possess temperature controls that trigger an auto-defrost function.

 Residential freezers are not as safe for meat storage because they have weaker compressors and less insulation.
 This results in temperature fluctuations, and although they have thermostats, they are not always accurate because they only show a single reading for the whole freezer.
 This is problematic because the temperature of the door and different shelves are divided into various freezing and cooling units, meaning that the actual freezer part of a residential freezer is only a portion of the freezer, and the temperature of every section in a residential freezer isn’t on the same page!

 So how do you care for your steaks?